Where and when

-With Massimo Zamboni, electric and acustic guitar, voice; Cristiano Roversi, stick bass, bass and synths, base; Emanuele Reverberi, violin, sax.
+With Massimo Zamboni, electric guitar, acoustic and voice; Cristiano Roversi, stick bass, bass e synths, bases; Emanuele Reverberi, violin, saz.